Ab initio theory of free-carrier absorption in semiconductors: Appendix

 \subsection{Detailed computational parameters}

 In this section we provide detailed computational parameter for the calculations of Si optical properties in the main text.
 In our simulation, the wavefunctions are expanded into plane waves up to a cutoff energy of 60 Ryd.
 To calculate quasiparticle energies in BerkeleyGW, the static dielectric function was calculated with a 30 Ry plane-wave cutoff and extended to finite frequency using the generalized plasmon-pole model of Hybertsen and Louie\cite{hybertsen1986}.
 The quasiparticle energies were determined on an 6$\times$6$\times$6 sampling grid of the first Brillouin zone(BZ).
 The quasiparticle energies are subsequently interpolated using maximally localized Wannier function technique to a fine sampling grid of $48\times48\times48$ for free electrons and $80\times80\times80$ for free holes to determine the direct absorption with Fermi's golden rule.
 DFPT calculations are performed on a $6\times6\times6$ BZ sampling grid of phonon $\mathbf{q}$ vectors in the first BZ.
 To calculate phonon-assisted, charged-impurity-assisted absorption, and resistive contribution, the quasiparticle energies, the electron-phonon matrix elements and the phonon frequencies are interpolated to a fine sampling grid of $48\times48\times48$.
 For the phonon-assisted contribution, the second-order perturbation theory fails at ranges where first-order transitions are possible, and nonphysical divergence due to zeros in the denominators would be observed.
 Here we follow the approach of Brown et al.,\cite{doi:10.1021/acsnano.5b06199} to eliminate the divergence with a correction of $\varepsilon_2(\omega)=2\times\varepsilon_2(\omega)|_{2\eta}-\varepsilon_2(\omega)|_{\eta}$, using $\eta=0.01$ eV.
 In order to calculate the absorption coefficient $\alpha(\omega)$ using the complex dielectric function, a constant value of the refractive index is assumed ($n_r=3.4$) thus $\alpha=\omega/c n_r \varepsilon(\omega)$, where $c$ is the speed of light.
 In the region below or close to the indirect band gap, this is a reasonable assumption due to the relatively negligible Im $\varepsilon(\omega)$ and the negligible effects of free carriers on Re $\varepsilon(\omega)$ and the refractive index $n_r$.
+In order to calculate the reference carrier mobilities for the resistive contribution, charged-impurity scatterings are taken into account using the point-charge model described in the main text.
+The fine sampling of the electronic $\mathbf{k}$-grids and the phonon $\mathbf{q}$-grids are $100\times100\times100$ for both free electrons and free holes.
+Spin-orbit coupling is considered to calculate hole mobilities to account for the splitting of the valence band maximum.